Research

 Connected Autonomous Vehicle

-Autonomous vehicle on campus
+Autonomous vehicle on university campus

 Electric, connected, driverless vehicles are arriving to revolutionise our mobility.
 Few objects shaped the 20th Century like the mass-produced car.
 Yet, as more people migrate to cities, artificial intelligence connects our world and sustainability becomes a priority, the 21st Century is ready for something new.
 Building on our pioneering research in vehicle-to-grid technology, AI and robotics, now we’re building a UK centre of excellence for next-generation vehicles, featuring our own NAVYA autonomous shuttle vehicle.
 The University research teams are also partners on Project Synergy which will introduce innovative technologies to operate connected autonomous cars in a platoon formation from Stockport railway station directly to the Arrivals terminal at Manchester Airport